 The Shambhala Center remains open because of the ongoing generosity of our Members and program participants, and one of the cornerstones of our policy is that no one should be prevented from joining or participating in programs of interest because of financial considerations.
 At the same time, the Center always needs to raise as much revenue as possible so that it can stay open and grow, expanding our offerings to the world at large.
 When allowing students to offer the amount that is most generous according to their situation, we offset the discrepancy by using our scholarship fund.

-We are using tiered pricing for most programs both to encourage generosity and help support a variety of financial circumstances.
-The tiers are as follow:
+We have tiered pricing to encourage generosity and help support a variety of financial circumstances.
+The Patron level supports those who are unable to attend a program at the Supporting Level.
+The tiers are as follows:

 Patron Level—approximately 25% higher than the normal price.